List of Kerala Blasters FC managers: Managerial history

-After the departure of Mikael Stahre in December 2024, the reserve team Head Coach and head of youth development, Tomasz Tchórz, along with assistant coach TG Purushothaman manages the team until a new head is appointed.
+The club is currently managed by Ashley Westwood who took over the role in 27 March 2026.
 The club's longest-serving manager, in terms of both length of tenure and number of games was Ivan Vukomanović, who departed the club on 26 April 2024 after three seasons in the ISL.

 2014 season

 On 13 August 2014, former England international goalkeeper, David James, was announced as the first head coach of the Blasters and the first marquee player in team history, thus coming in as a player-head coach.
 The Blasters finished at 4th position and qualified for semifinal.
 The Blasters won the first leg at home 3–0.
 During the second leg in Chennai, the Blasters suffered a massive scare.
 Despite entering the second leg with the three goal advantage, Chennaiyin managed to draw the tie level by winning in regular time 3–0 themselves.
 However, in extra-time, the Blasters managed to strike back and score the decisive goal in the 117th minute from Stephen Pearson to win the tie 4–3 and thus enter the final.

 In the final, the Blasters took on Atlético de Kolkata at the DY Patil Stadium in Mumbai.
 Despite holding on for ninety minutes, it was Atlético de Kolkata that came out on top with a Mohammed Rafique goal in the 95th minute earning the Kolkata side the title with a 1–0 victory.